jlam55555/jkcd/README.md

 2. **Compiling the program yourself (requires JDK8)** (use if you want more control or if step 1 does not work):
     a.
 Navigate to the `bin` folder, and run the following commands: `javac ../src/jkcd.java -d ./ -cp .unbescape.jar:.;jar cfm ../dist/jkcd/jkcd.jar manifest.txt *.class style.css`.
 Then, follow step 1 to run the executable-jar file.

+**Note**: When moving around the program, you also have to move the `.unbescape.jar` dependency with it.
+For your convenience, the above commands build the program within the `dist/jkcd` directory, which can all be moved at once to ensure the dependency is not lost.
+In other words, **do not move the jkcd.jar file**; move its containing `jkcd` directory instead.
+Sorry for the inconvience; unfortunately, simplifying this process is [not possible](http://stackoverflow.com/a/12357552) using normal Java.

 ## Controls

 <table>